pidoko/website/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Contact
-For any inquiries, please contact me at pidoko@hotmail.com.
+For any inquiries, contact me at pidoko1@gmail.com.